Tatsuya-Nonogaki/cloudinit-vm-deploy/README.md

 DiskOnly mode is designed to suppress the usual cloud-init effects such as user creation and network changes, and to run only the cloud-init modules required for disk operations.
 To work correctly, the kit must include the appropriate parameter file, seed YAML, and scripts in the tree.

 ⚠️ **Important:**
 A reapply is triggered by a different cloud-init `instance_id` than the previous deployment.
-For DiskOnly mode, ensure the `instance_id` in your parameter file is different from the original deployment (for example, append or replace a date suffix).
+For DiskOnly mode, ensure the `instance_id` in your parameter file has never been used in any previous deployment (for example, append or replace a date suffix at least).
-An alternative way is to clear previous cloud-init *instance_id* along with cache data by running `cloud-init clean` (if you do not care they are gone).
+Alternatively, you can clear the previous cloud-init *instance_id* along with cache data by running `cloud-init clean`, if this data is not critical in your environment.
 Conversely, except for the core disk-related parameters (`resize_fs`, `swaps`), other values such as `hostname` should remain the same as the current guest settings.

 🚨 **Warning:**